GRCLP1006 - Greece Cyclades

 Milos: Kimolos

-Transfer to Pollonia (not included, around 15 minutes from Adamas) then boat (20 to 30 minutes, ticket at your expense to take on the spot) to Psathi, port on the island of Kimolos, a superb volcanic island.
+Transfer to Pollonia (not included, about 15 minutes from Adamas) then boat (20 to 30 minutes, ticket to be purchased on-site) to Psathi, the port of Kimolos, a superb volcanic island near Milos.
 You hike from Chorio, the main town with its mills lined up on the Ksaplovouni ridge.
-Then by a beautiful path you reach the Skiadi rock, an amazing rocky mushroom formation sculpted by erosion, before reaching the seaside for a walk from beach to beach where your desire to swim can be fulfilled at any time.
-The return to Chorio is along stony paths in a beautiful, shaded valley, passing by several ruined hamlets.
-Ferry back to Milos (around 20-30 min, not included).
+Begin your journey to Chorio, the island’s main village, where windmills line the ridge of Ksaplovouni.
+Follow a scenic trail to Skiadi Rock, a remarkable mushroom-shaped rock sculpted by erosion.
+Continue toward the coast for a beach-to-beach walk, where you can enjoy a refreshing swim.
+The return to Chorio follows stone-paved paths through a beautiful, shaded valley, passing several abandoned hamlets.
+Ferry back to Milos (about 20-30 min, not included).

 Accommodation